lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 7.** *For we are consumed by thine anger.* This is a point disputed by philosophers.
 They seek for the cause of death, since indeed proofs of immortality that cannot be despised exist in nature.
 The prophet replies, that the chief cause must not be sought in the material, either in a defect of the fluids, or in a failure of the natural heat; but that God being offended at the sins of men, hath subjected this nature to death and other infinite calamities.
 Therefore, our sins are the causes which have brought down this destruction.
 Henee he says, *In thine anger we vanish away.* — *Mollerus.*

 **Verse 7.** *For we are consumed by thine anger*, etc. Whence we may first of all observe, how they compare their present estate in the wilderness, with the estate of other nations and people, and shew that their estate was far worse than theirs: for others died now one, and then one, and so they were diminished; but for them, they were hastily consumed and suddenly swept away by the plague and pestilence which raged amongst them.
-Hence we may observe, first of all—That it is a ground of humiliation to God's people when their estate is worse than God's enemies'.Moses gathers this as an argument to humble them, and to move them to repentance and to seek unto God; viz., that because of their sins they were in a far worse case and condition than the very enemies of God were.
+Hence we may observe, first of all—That it is a ground of humiliation to God's people when their estate is worse than God's enemies'.
+Moses gathers this as an argument to humble them, and to move them to repentance and to seek unto God; viz., that because of their sins they were in a far worse case and condition than the very enemies of God were.
 For though their lives were short, yet they confess that theirs was far worse than the very heathen themselves, for they were *suddenly consumed by his anger.* When God is worse to his own church and people than he is to his enemies; when the Lord sends wars in a nation called by his name, and peace in other kingdoms that are anti Christian; sends famine in his church, and plenty to the wicked; sends the plague and pestilence in his church, and health and prosperity to the wicked; oh, here is matter of mourning and humiliation; and it is that which hath touched God's people to the quick, and wounded them to the heart, to see the enemies of the church in better condition than the church itself.— *Samuel Smith.*

 **Verse 7.** *By thy wrath are we troubled.* The word used by Moses is much stronger than merely "troubled."
 It implies being cut off, destroyed—in forms moreover of overwhelming terror.— *Henry Cowles, in "The Psalms; with Notes."
 New York,* 1872.